the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 The page argument uses the JavaScript ES6 default parameter to introduce the fallback to page `0` in case no defined page argument is provided for the function.

-Now you can use the current page from the API response in `fetchsearchTopStories()`.
-You can use this method in a button to fetch more stories with an`onClick` button handler.
+Now you can use the current page from the API response in `fetchSearchTopStories()`.
+You can use this method in a button to fetch more stories with an `onClick` button handler.
 Let's use the Button to fetch more paginated data from the Hacker News API.
 For this, we'll define the `onClick()` handler, which takes the current search term and the next page (current page + 1).

 {title="src/App.js",lang=javascript}
 ~~~~~~~~